 - Other official documents and/or certified records that demonstrate the applicant's actual age.

-The following household income documentation must be provided on or before June 1, 2014 for each household member (where applicable):
+The following household income documentation must be provided on or before June 1, 2016 for each household member as well:

 - It is not necessary to provide income documentation at the time you apply, but you may do so if it is available.